 The Clinical Research Network (CRN) comprises of 15 Local Clinical Research Networks (LCRN) that cover the length and breadth of England.
 For any study that is eligible or applying for Network support, whether commercially or non-commercially sponsored, the CRN offers a range of services across the research pathway that will help study feasibility, set up and delivery.

-NHS Choices is the official website of the National Health Service in England and provides a comprehensive health information service with thousands of articles, videos and tools, helping you to make the best choices about your health and lifestyle, including information on international clinical trials:
+The official website of the National Health Service in England provides a comprehensive health information service with thousands of articles, videos and tools, helping you to make the best choices about your health and lifestyle, including information on international clinical trials: